Tabular Data: Is Deep Learning all you need?

-In terms of neural networks, a prior work shows that meticulously searching for the optimal combination of regularization techniques in simple multilayer perceptrons (MLPs) called \emph{Regularization Cocktails}~\cite{kadra2021well} can yield impressive results.
-Another recent paper proposes a notable adaptation of the renowned ResNet architecture for tabular data~\cite{gorishniy2021revisiting}.
-This version of ResNet, originally conceived for image processing~\cite{7780459}, has been effectively repurposed for tabular datasets in their research.
-We demonstrate that with thorough hyperparameter tuning, a ResNet model tailored for tabular data rivals the performance of transformer-based architectures.
+\textbf{Deep Learning.~} In terms of neural networks, prior work shows that meticulously searching for the optimal combination of regularization techniques in simple multilayer perceptrons (MLPs) called \emph{Regularization Cocktails}~\citep{kadra2021well} can yield impressive results.
+Additionally, the models in~\citep{kadra2021well, gorishniy2021revisiting} propose adaptations of the ResNet~\citep{7780459} architecture for tabular data, demonstrating the potential of deep learning approaches in handling tabular data.

+Furthermore, recent research underscores that numerical embeddings~\citep{gorishniy2022embeddings} for tabular data are underexplored.
+Incorporating these embeddings into neural network architectures, including MLPs and transformer-based models, can substantially enhance performance.
+Moreover, novel approaches such as RealMLP~\citep{holzmueller2024better} introduce various enhancements to the standard MLP architecture.
+These include using robust scaling at the preprocessing stage and experimenting with alternative numerical embedding strategies.
+Lastly, recent research~\mbox{\citep{gorishniy2025tabm}} achieves state-of-the-art performance by combining simple feed-forward neural networks with efficient ensembling techniques effectively mimicking gradient boosted decision trees.

 Reflecting their success in various domains, transformers have also garnered attention in the tabular data domain.
-TabNet~\cite{arik2021tabnet}, an innovative model in this area, employs attention mechanisms sequentially to prioritize the most significant features.
-SAINT~\cite{somepalli2021saint}, another transformer-based model, draws inspiration from the seminal transformer architecture~\cite{vaswani2017}.
+TabNet~\citep{arik2021tabnet}, an innovative model in this area, employs attention mechanisms sequentially to prioritize the most significant features.
+SAINT~\citep{somepalli2021saint} draws inspiration from the seminal transformer architecture~\citep{vaswani2017}.
 It addresses data challenges by applying attention both to rows and columns.
 They also offer a self-supervised pretraining phase, particularly beneficial when labels are scarce.
-The FT-Transformer~\cite{gorishniy2021revisiting} stands out with its two-component structure: the Feature Tokenizer and the Transformer.
-The Feature Tokenizer is responsible for converting the input $x$ (comprising both numerical and categorical features) into embeddings.
+The FT-Transformer~\citep{gorishniy2021revisiting} stands out with its two-component structure: the Feature Tokenizer and the Transformer.
+The Feature Tokenizer is responsible for converting numerical and categorical features into embeddings.
 These embeddings are then fed into the Transformer, forming the basis for subsequent processing.
-Moreover, TabPFN~\cite{hollmann2023tabpfn} stands out as a cutting-edge method in the realm of supervised classification for small tabular datasets.